chendu2017/chendu2017.github.io/_pages/publications.md

 ### **Research Grants**

-I have co-authored some research grant proposals on differential privacy-related topics
+I have drafted some research grant proposals on differential privacy-related topics

 - **Managing Data Security in Supply Chains: Algorithmic Approaches and Economic Implications**
  PI: Geoffrey A. Chua